lifehackerhansol/flashcard-bootstrap/README.md

 This repository aims to have an easy replacement for your flashcart kernel to automatically boot any homebrew of your choice.

-This will simply launch `BOOT.NDS` on the root of the SD card.
+This will simply launch `BOOT.NDS` homebrew on the root of the SD card.

 Currently available flashcarts:
 - DSTT (TTMenu.dat)